 • Ask a credit counselor.
 Often, credit counselors can help you scratch that “How can I get my credit score for free?” itch.
 To find one in your neck of the woods, you can visit the nonprofit National Foundation for Credit Counseling, or NFCC.

 • Sign up for a free money management app.
 Lots of choices are out there that let you track your accounts, budget, and optimize spending, but many of them have premium versions for a fee or are filled with ads.
-SoFi Relay is a free spending and budgeting tracker that also updates your VantageScore 3.0 credit score weekly.
+SoFi Relay is a free money tracker app that also updates your VantageScore 3.0 credit score weekly.

 You can get free credit reports but not credit scores from AnnualCreditReport.com.
 It’s a good idea to check your credit reports at least once a year.